Smiling woman and colleagues clapping in a meeting room.

 The perception vs. reality gap of ageism in workplaces

-The report, based on responses from 641 individuals in Malaysia, highlights a disconnect between the perception and reality of workplace discrimination:
+The report, based on responses from 788 individuals in Malaysia, highlights a disconnect between the perception and reality of workplace discrimination:

-• Among those who did, 35% pointed to age as the main factor.
+• 10% of respondents reported experiencing workplace discrimination.
+Among those who did, 39% pointed to age as the main factor.

 • Preventing age discrimination in the workplace” emerged as the second most important DE&I priority for employees in Malaysia.

-These findings suggest a significant disparity between the actual experiences of discrimination and the broader concerns about age inclusivity.
 While the incidence of direct discrimination is relatively low, worries about ageism and other biases remain pervasive.
 This gap is further highlighted by additional insights:

 • 15% experienced microaggressions

-• 13% reported being stereotyped
+• 10% reported being stereotyped

 These figures suggest forms of subtle or soft bias and exclusion, rather than overt discrimination.
 There, the high ranking of workplace age discrimination prevention as a DE&I priority relative to lower reported incidents suggests a widespread concern with potential rather than actual experiences of ageism.